thisdot/starter.dev/starters/express-apollo-prisma/README.md

 });
 ```

-The `src/queue/job-generator-handler.ts` file contains the logic for generating a job and adding it to the queue, the `createJobGeneratorHandler` function creates an Express request handler that accepts a message and adds it to the queue.
-The `createQueueChannel` function sets up a connection to the RabbitMQ server and returns a channel object, which is used to perform various actions on the queue, such as creating a new queue, binding it to an exchange, and publishing a message to the queue.
+The `src/queue/job-generator-handler.ts` file contains the logic for generating a job and adding it to the queue for processing, the `jobGeneratorHandler` function is an Express request handler that accepts a message and adds it to the queue.

 To use this implementation of queueing, you can send a `POST` request to the `/example-job` endpoint with a `message` in the request body, and the message will be added to the queue.
 Once the message is in the queue, it will be processed in the order it was added: